Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 Q: I can't see my app blocks in my Theme Editor.

-A: After you use the CLI command `Shopify extension push` you must go to the extension page in the partner dashboard.
+A: After you use the CLI command `shopify extension push` you must go to the extension page in the partner dashboard.
 Create a new version of the extension.
 Publish the version, to push it live to merchants.

 Q: I added the product reviews block but the I cannot see the add reviews form.